inform-us/requirements_specifications/rules/spo2.md

 ### GENERATE DESIGNATION FOR PATIENT CALENDAR DAY
 3. Perform a count of the number of eligible hours in that calendar day (eligible hours should only be labelled as: ‘above’, ‘in range’ or ‘below’ target).
 This is the denominator.
 4. Take most frequent hour count as the calendar day designation IF highest count is ‘above’ or ‘below’
-5. IF highest count is ‘in range’ AND label is ‘in range’ for ≥50% of eligible readings (numerator = ‘in range’ hour count (step 5), denominator = number of eligible hours (step 4)) then calendar day designation = ‘in range’
+5. IF highest count is ‘in range’ AND label is ‘in range’ for ≥50% of eligible readings then calendar day designation = ‘in range’
-6. IF the most frequent hour count are equal (between all three ‘in range’ and ‘above’ or ‘below’ (step 5) then calendar day designation = ‘above’
+6. IF the most frequent hour count are equal (between all three ‘in range’ and ‘above’ or ‘below’ then calendar day designation = ‘above’
-7. IF the most frequent hour count is ‘in range’ AND label is ‘in range’ for ≤49.9% of eligible readings (numerator = ‘in range’ hour count (step 5), denominator = number of eligible hours (step 4)) then calendar day designation is second most frequent hour count (‘above’ or ‘below’).
+7. IF the most frequent hour count is ‘in range’ AND label is ‘in range’ for ≤49.9% of eligible readings then calendar day designation is second most frequent hour count (‘above’ or ‘below’).
-8. IF the most frequent hour count is equal between ‘above’ and ‘below’ (step 5) then calendar day designation = ‘above’
+8. IF the most frequent hour count is equal between ‘above’ and ‘below’then calendar day designation = ‘above’

 ### GENERATE DATA POINT FOR SPC CHART
-9. ABOVE CHART: calendar day designation = ‘above’ divided by calendar day designation ‘in range’ + ‘below’ + ‘above’
+9. ABOVE CHART: calendar day designation = ‘above’ divided by calendar day designation ‘in range’ + ‘below’ + ‘above’,(i.e.add up all 'above' in that week and divide by 'above'+ 'In range'+ 'below' in that week).
+Precent as percentage
-10. BELOW CHART: calendar day designation = ‘below’ divided by calendar day designation ‘in range’ + above’ + ‘below’
+10. BELOW CHART: calendar day designation = ‘below’ divided by calendar day designation ‘in range’ + above’ + ‘below’, (i.e.add up all 'below' in that week and divide by 'above'+ 'In range'+ 'below' in that week).
+Precent as percentage
-11. I GENERATE DATA POINT FOR SPC CHART
-12. N RANGE CHART: calendar day designation = ‘in range’ divided by all calendar day designation ‘in range’ + above’ + ‘below’
+11. IN RANGE CHART: calendar day designation = ‘in range’ divided by all calendar day designation ‘in range’ + above’ + ‘below', (i.e.add up all 'in range' in that week and divide by 'above'+ 'In range'+ 'below' int that week).
+Precent as percentage